 ACKNOWLEDGEMENTS: Specify contributions for the article, such as administrative support, technical assistance, critical reviews of the manuscript, and financial support.

-REFERENCES: All references cited in the text must appear in the References section, and all items in this section should be cited in the text.
+REFERENCES: Responsibility for the accuracy of bibliographic citations lies entirely with the authors.
+All references cited in the text must appear in the References section, and all items in this section should be cited in the text.
 References should be listed in order of citation in the text.
 Citations of abstracts and works in submission are not permitted.
 If inevitable, personal communications can be cited in the text, but not listed in the REFERENCES section.
 Papers in press can be cited when a proof has been produced.

 List all the author’s names.
 Abbreviate journal names according to those examples used in Index Medicus and PubMed.
-The sequence is authors, title of papers, journal name, year published, and volume followed by pages.
+The sequence is authors, title of papers, journal name, year published, volume, and pages followed by DOI.
 Follow the style shown by the examples below.
 For citations from other sources, refer to “The NLM Guide for Authors, Editors, and Publishers.
 2nd ed.
 Bethesda, Maryland, USA.
 National Library of Medicine.
 2007 (http://www.nlm.nih.gov/citingmedicine)”.

 Chapters in edited books